TurtleKingCode/Advanced-Calculator/README.md

 `Example: default linear`<br/>
 `Example: default basic`<br/>

-Keep in mind that you haave to be very careful how you input your Tags and your Math so that Felix can read it.
-One mistake and you would find your screen filled with an error message.<br/>
+Keep in mind that you have to be very careful how you input your Tags and your Math so that Felix can read it.
+Felix already has a lot in his hads reading your math and helping you with your Math homework.
+The least you could do is be considerate and make it easier on him to read.<br/>